Carbon monitoring: In the European Union

 As part of the European Union Emission Trading Scheme (EU-ETS), carbon monitoring is necessary in order to ensure compliance with the cap-and-trade program.
 This carbon monitoring program has three main components: atmospheric carbon dioxide measurements, bottom-up carbon dioxide emissions maps, and an operational data-assimilation system to synthesize the information from the first two components.

 The top-down, atmospheric measurement approach involves satellite data and in-situ measurements of carbon dioxide concentrations, as well as atmospheric models that model atmospheric transport of carbon dioxide.
 These have limited ability to determine carbon dioxide emissions at highly resolved spatial scales and can typically not represent finer scales than a 1 km grid.
 The models also must resolve the fluxes of carbon dioxide from anthropogenic sources like fossil fuel burning, and from natural interactions like terrestrial ecosystems and the ocean.
 Due to the complexities and limitations of the top-down approach, the EU combines this method with a bottom-up approach.

 The current bottom-up data are based on information that is self-reported by emitters in the trading scheme.
 However, the EU is trying to improve this information source and has proposed plans for improved bottom-up emissions maps, which will have greatly improved spatial resolution and near real-time updates.

 An operational data system to combine the information gathered from the two aforementioned sources is also planned.
 The EU hopes that by the 2030s, this will be operational and enable a highly sophisticated carbon monitoring program across the European Union.

 Satellites

-Satellites can be used to monitor carbon dioxide concentrations from orbit, and have been shown to be as accurate as Earth-based measurement systems.
+Satellites can be used to monitor carbon dioxide concentrations from orbit.
 NASA currently operates a satellite named the Orbiting Carbon Observatory-2 (OCO-2), and Japan operates their own satellite, the Greenhouse Gases Observing Satellite (GOSAT).
 These satellites can provide valuable information to fill in data gaps from emission inventories.
 The OCO-2 measured a strong flux of carbon dioxide over the Middle East, which had not been represented in emissions inventories, indicating that important sources were being neglected in bottom-up estimates of emissions.
 These satellites currently have errors of about 0.5% in their measurements, but the American and Japanese teams hope to reduce the errors to 0.25%.
 China recently launched their own satellite to monitor greenhouse gas concentrations on Earth, the TanSat, in December 2016.
 It currently has a three-year mission planned and will take readings of carbon dioxide concentrations every 16 days.